da4all/da4all.github.io/_cards-copy/from-data-visualizations-to-data-stories.md

   This activity guides students through the process of pairing data visualizations with other research sources in order to outline a story about a neighborhood-level data collection effort and the value of its findings for local political advocacy.

 keywords:
-  - "Data Storytelling"
+  - "air pollution"
-  - "Air Pollution"
+  - "data storytelling"
-  - "Persuading with Data"
+  - "persuading with data"

 metadata:
   source: